Leaders in Minimally Invasive Procedures in NY and NJ.

 In an endoscopic discectomy, a small incision is made near the damaged area.
 A tube is then inserted and used to introduce an endoscope and minimally invasive instruments to remove the affected disc.
-Dr. Q is able to see where your pinched nerve is, and remove the damaged disc.
+Our physicians are able to see where your pinched nerve is and remove the damaged disc.

 It is important to note that there is risk associated with all types of surgery, no matter how minimally invasive.

 However, results from an endoscopic discectomy have shown to be comparable with more traditional surgeries, with the benefit being that there is less muscle trauma and blood loss for our patients.

 An endoscopic discectomy can provide faster pain relief than nonsurgical treatment, but should not be considered until other, more conservative treatments have been tested.
 You should consult with your doctor to determine if an endoscopic discectomy is the best approach for your condition.

-If you have questions about this procedure or would like to consult with Dr. Q about your condition, make an appointment with Q Spine Institute today!
+If you have questions about this procedure or would like to consult with an expert about your condition, make an appointment with Q Spine Institute today!